DavidMChan/ChineseCheckers/README.md

 To run:

-	./bin/Agent [command line flags, use -h for options]
+	./bin/Agent [command line flags, use --help for options]